manumishra12/manumishra12/README.md

 <!--About Me -->
-A 3rd-year student pursuing Bachelors in Computer science studies from Vellore Institute of Technology Chennai @VIT.
+A Final-year student pursuing Bachelors in Computer science studies from Vellore Institute of Technology Chennai @VIT.